MENU

 Make sure to eat enough slow-release carbs before and after exercise too, because you’re going to be more prone to blood sugar crashes when you’re premenstrual.

-If you get premenstrual stress, see if you can benefit from bioidentical progesterone treatment which can stabilise blood sugars, reduce weight and help you feel your best all month long — get assessed for treatment here.
+If you get premenstrual stress, see if you can benefit from bioidentical PMS treatment which can stabilise blood sugars, reduce weight and help you feel your best all month long — get assessed for treatment here.

 TREATMENTS